 Best Detoxifying: Innisfree Pore Clearing Clay Mask 2X

 Clogged pores don’t stand a chance against this purifying mask, a favorite of Byrdie Editorial & Strategy Director Kathryn Vandervalk.
-True to its name, the superstar ingredient is hardened volcanic lava that helps absorb excess sebum.
-Couple that with exfoliating lactic acid, and you’ve got yourself a perfect formula to reach for when you want to give your skin an extra deep clean.
+This mask is great for absorbing excess sebum.
+Couple volcanic lava and exfoliating lactic acid, and you’ve got yourself a great formula to reach for when you want to give your skin an extra deep clean.

 What Our Testers Say

 "As I've continued to use it two weeks in a row, I can tell the difference in my skin's oiliness when I'm wearing makeup, which I love." — Bianca Lambert, Product Tester

 Best Skin Strengthening: Dr. Jart+ Ceramidin Facial Barrier Mask